paymentwall/paymentwall.github.io/docs/integration-direct-brick-charge.md

 # Charge

-With [one-time token](/integration/direct/brick/create-form) and [fingerprint](/integration/direct/brick/create-form) which are collected by Brick.js, you can then easily charge credit cards by using Charge API on your server side.
+With [one-time token](/integration/direct/brick/create-form) and [fingerprint](/integration/direct/brick/create-form) which are collected by *Brick.js*, you can then easily charge credit cards by using [Charge API](/apis#section-brick-charge) on your server side.

+***

 ## Charge request

-In charge request, you can define the price and currency of your product.
+In charge request, you can use this code sample to define the price and currency of your product.
 See [charge API](/apis#section-brick-charge) for the format of each parameter.

-{% assign codeId = "desktop-brick-charge-request" %}
+{% assign codeId = "brick-charge-request" %}
 <div class="docs-code" id="{{ codeId }}">
   <ul class="docs-code-tabs">
     <li>